Eve's footprint

-Eve's footprint is the popular name for a set of fossilized footprints discovered on the shore of Langebaan Lagoon, South Africa in 1995.
+Eve's footprint is the popular name for a set of fossilised footprints discovered on the shore of Langebaan Lagoon, South Africa in 1995.
 They are thought to be those of a female human and have been dated to approximately 117,000 years ago.
-This makes them the oldest known footprints of an anatomically-modern human.
+This makes them the oldest known footprints of an anatomically modern human.
 The estimated age of Eve's footprint means that the individual who left the tracks in the soil, thought to be female, would have lived within the current wide range of estimates for the date of Mitochondrial Eve.

 History

 The three footprints were found in 1995 by geologist David Roberts from the Council for Geoscience and announced at a press conference with paleoanthropologist Lee R. Berger of the University of the Witwatersrand at Johannesburg, South Africa, at the National Geographic Society in Washington, D.C.
-The discovery was documented in the August, 1997, issue of the South African Journal of Science.
+The discovery was documented in the August 1997 issue of the South African Journal of Science.